joehakimrahme/blogstrap/docs/source/index.md

 This is my new blog!
 ```

-Run the app in the development server
+Run the app in the development server:

 ```
 $ python newblog/wsgi.py
 ```

-Note that you can use `curl` to get the markdown version
+Note that you can use `curl` to get the markdown version:

 ```
 curl http://127.0.0.1:5000/helloworld